garrandall/popular-music-data/tracks/main-chick-kid-ink-chris-brown.md

 Nah, and you don't know my name (No)
-Just in case you the feds, I don't know ya (Ooh)
+Just in case you the feds, I don't know ya (Oh)
 Uh, I might'a poured you a drink (What?)
 But don't let it go to your head
 I know why you came, tryna be my main chick (Yeah)